FreeRADIUS/wiki.freeradius.org/guide/eap-sim.md

 The supplicant then constructs its challenge response, encapsulates it in an EAP-Response, and generates another HMAC over the packet, the supplicant then sends the challenge response to the AS.

 The AS validates the response and sends an EAP-Success/EAP-Failure depending on the outcome of the validation.

-These EAP-Methods also generate keying material used to encrypt the network session.
+EAP-SIM, EAP-AKA, EAP-AKA', methods also generate keying material used to encrypt the network session.
 With RADIUS/802.1X these keys are distributed to the NAS by the AS in the RADIUS MPPE Key attributes sent with the EAP-Success, and derived by the supplicant locally.

 ## Which method should I use?